openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * whether you want any oref1-related advanced features - NOT RECOMMENDED until you have run oref0 and are familiar with basic OpenAPS looping
 * BT MAC address of your phone, if you want to pair for BT tethering to personal hotspot
 * whether or not you want to automate your loop (using cron)
-* **Worldwide pump users**
-If you are running from the master branch and not the WW branch, you'll need to follow the instructions at https://github.com/oskarpearson/mmeowlink/wiki/Non-USA-pump-settings to ensure that the correct frequency is used by mmtune.
 * After the setup script builds your myopenaps, it will ask if you want to schedule a cron (in other words, automate and turn on your loop).
 Usually you'll want to answer `yes` and also then press `enter` to reboot after the cron is installed.

-## How to watch your logs
+## How to watch your logs - REQUIRED!

-Watch the logs - REQUIRED

 THIS IS A REQUIRED MUST-LEARN HOW-TO STEP - DO NOT MOVE ON WITHOUT DOING THIS!
 This is a key skill for monitoring your OpenAPS setup to "check" or "monitor" or "watch" the logs.
-It's easy:

-(For rigs updated to master after 2/7/17 ([here is how to update](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/update-your-rig.html)), you can simply type the letter "l" (aka the single letter `l`), or use the full tail command below to see the logs).

-`tail -F /var/log/openaps/pump-loop.log`
+It's easy: simply type the letter l (for logs).
+This is a shortcut for the full command, `tail -F /var/log/openaps/pump-loop.log`.

+Done watching the logs?
 Type control-C to exit the pump-loop log.

 This will work anytime, anywhere when you log into your rig and is a necessary step for troubleshooting in the future.
 Do not move forward without having done this step.